Alexander Lanskoy: Personality

 Dixon goes on, comparing life with Potemkin versus Lanskoy "– life with Sasha Lanskoy must have seemed reassuringly undemanding.
 It was certainly less competitive."
-Sebag Montefiore, agrees with Dixon, identifying that Lanskoy had a "taste for splendor," was "calm and good-natured" and that "[he] was the best of the minions because he truly adored him and she him."
+Sebag Montefiore, agrees with Dixon, identifying that Lanskoy had a "taste for splendor," was "calm and good-natured" and that "[he] was the best of the minions because he truly adored her and she him."

 For her part, Rounding describes him in a manner combining both Massie and Dixon's portrayals:

 Lanskoy seems to have understood his role "as the junior member of the triad" as evidenced by Catherine, who wrote to Potemkin, "I enclose a little note from someone who is extremely attached to you, and longs for you cruelly."
 Sebag Montefiore labelled him "the favourite who was happiest to join the broader Catherine-Potemkin family."
-He would call Potemkin a "father" or "dear uncle", would express the dullness he felt without Potemkind and urged him to "come as soon as possible."
+He would call Potemkin a "father" or "dear uncle", would express the dullness he felt without Potemkin and urged him to "come as soon as possible."
 For his part, Potemkin would answer him with "kind notes and oranges."
 This relationship included Potemkin's nieces, which Lanskoy treated with utmost kindness and reported to Potemkin health events, from pregnancies to fevers, that afflicted Catherine, himself or the nieces.
 Lanskoy's successor, Mamonov, would also carry on this tradition.
-The only time Lanskoy was cause for Potemkin's ire occurred on April 1780, when Potemkin was planning Catherines meeting with Joseph II at Mogilev.
-Lanskoy wrote to Catherine the Potemkin's "soul is full of anxiously."
+The only time Lanskoy was cause for Potemkin's ire occurred on April 1780, when Potemkin was planning Catherine's meeting with Joseph II at Mogilev.
+Lanskoy wrote to Catherine that Potemkin's "soul is full of anxiety."
 Catherine wrote to Potemkin using "we" to refer to herself and at times, singularly Lanskoy, ending the letter with "[o]ur only sorrow concerns you, that you're anxious."
 Potemkin's outburst caused Lanskoy to seek Catherine, who thought Lanskoy had irritated Potemkin and wrote "[p]lease let me know if [he] annoyed you somehow and if you are angry with him and why exactly."
 Another supposed intrigue was the false allegation that Potemkin was the cause of a plague outbreak in 1783, in which "even Lanskoy [was] somehow involved," however there were no grounds to link him.
-Ludwig von Cobenzl, the Austrian ambassador to Russia, had reassured Joseph II on their meeting with Catherine, accompanied with Lanskoy, at Mogilev, that Lanskoy "is ‘that species of favourite, who are frequently subject to change, have no influence on affairs, and who limit themselves to making their fortune and that of all those who belong to them’."
+Ludwig von Cobenzl, the Austrian ambassador to Russia, had reassured Joseph II on their meeting with Catherine, accompanied with Lanskoy, at Mogilev, that Lanskoy "is 'that species of favourite, who are frequently subject to change, have no influence on affairs, and who limit themselves to making their fortune and that of all those who belong to them'."
 Another ambassador, James Harris, said of him "[h]e is neither jealous, inconstant nor overbearing; and even when he cannot be ignorant of his approaching fall, he preserves the same placid unexceptionable temper."

 He is alleged to have "used stimulants to increase his sexual prowess."
 Lanskoy trained Theseus Tom, one of the greyhounds Catherine kept in her room.
 Even so, "the training seems to have been only partially successful, as Theseus had a tendency to nip the leg of anyone who tried to share the hearth with him", with the exception of Alexander and Constantine.